 Sir Elihu Lauterpacht QC is a leading practitioner in public international law.
-He is experienced as an advocate, adviser, arbitrator and judge in such varied fields of international law as natural resources law, investment matters, expropriation, territorial and boundary problems, maritime delimitation, fisheries and environmental issues.
+He has had long experience as an advocate, adviser, arbitrator and judge in such varied fields of international law as natural resources law, investment matters, expropriation, territorial and boundary problems, maritime delimitation, fisheries and environmental issues.

 He has been counsel in numerous cases before the International Court of Justice (e.g. the Nottebohm case, the North Sea Continental Shelf cases, the Barcelona Traction case, the Nuclear Tests cases, Pakistan v India Aerial Incident case, El Salvador v Honduras, Kasikili case, Qatar v Bahrain, Malaysia/Indonesia (Sipadan and Ligitan), and the Avena case (Mexico v US).
 He has also appeared in the International Tribunal on the Law of the Sea, the European Commission and Court of Human Rights, and in many arbitral tribunals (e.g. Chile/Argentina boundary disputes, the Egypt/Israel Taba arbitration, the Iran-US Claims Tribunal, ICSID, and major arbitrations between investors and host States, as well as in domestic courts as counsel or expert witness on questions of public international law, including leading English House of Lords cases (the Zeiss case and Buttes v Occidental), and "pursuit" litigation in various overseas courts.As an adviser and draftsman he was actively involved on behalf of the Anglo-Iranian Oil Company and the other major oil companies in the settlement of the Iranian Oil Nationalization dispute, 1951-1954, being particularly responsible for the proper law and arbitration clauses; and has since advised many governments and international companies, especially in foreign investment matters, such as the drafting of investment agreements.